Results for:

 • Professional advocacy and case management

-• Government benefit application assistance (medical, CalFresh, LiHeap, CalWorks)
+• Government benefit application assistance (MediCal, CalFresh, LiHeap, CalWorks)

 • Healthcare enrollment assistance (MediCal, MediCare & Covered California)